 Map not to scale.

-The south of Italy might as well be a different country (and I think that the locals wish that it was).This 3-week itinerary will lead you through some of Italy’s most beautiful landscapes and some of its most well-known cultural anomalies.
+The south of Italy might as well be a different country (and I think that the locals wish that it was).
+This 3-week itinerary will lead you through some of Italy’s most beautiful landscapes and some of its most well-known cultural anomalies.
 Along the way, you’ll visit Naples (and its awesome things to do), the Amalfi Coast, Puglia, and the whole island of Sicily.

-Naples is the largest city in the south and is has a fat volcano next to it.
-Visit one of the many museums or, for a more interactive experience, the ruins of Pompeii and Herculaneum.
-When you’re finished here, head to the nearby Amalfi Coast, which is one of the most beautiful places in Italy.
+Food Mecca Naples is the largest city in the south and it has a fat volcano next to it.
+Visit one of the many museums in this historical city or, for a more interactive experience, the ruins of Pompeii and Herculaneum.

 Heading south, you’ll arrive in the “heel” of Italy i.e. the region of Puglia.
 This is one of the most culturally diverse places in Italy and is full of wonderful eccentricities.
 See the strange trulli huts and then lounge on some fine coastline.
+It’s a rewarding place for slower travel, so a rental car is a good idea here.
+Bari is a good base here.

 Your final stop is in Sicily, which is a large and wonderfully exciting island.
 Be sure to visit the bustling capital of Palermo, stay in the city of Catania, and everything in-between.
 You’ll probably end up spending half your trip here, and that’s ok.
+There’s a lot going on, so you should dedicate decent time to Sicily instead of treating it as an add-on at the end of your trip.

-Backpacking Italy 7 Day Itinerary – Sardinia
+Backpacking Italy: 7 Day Itinerary – Sardinia

 backpacking italy 7 day itinerary